 The first definite record of James Esdaile comes from his apprenticeship indenture to Daniel Medbury, Citizen and Cooper of London for seven years from 5th May 1730 for a premium of just £5.
 His father was named as Peter Esdaile, girdler of St Giles Cripplegate.
 Daniel Medbury was an experienced London cooper of Northamptonshire origins, and James Esdaile completed his full term as an apprentice with him and received his Freedom of the City of London on 7th June 1737.

-Rating records for St Luke Old Street show Peter “Risdale” rated for premises valued at £12 annually in Bunhill Row (now Finsbury, EC1) from 1734 onwards.
+Rating records from 1734 onwards for St Luke Old Street show Peter “Risdale” rated for premises valued at £12 annually in Bunhill Row (now Finsbury, EC1).
 The records show variant spellings of Arisdel and Aisdell, but these are probably more a reflection of the clerk’s lack of literacy.
-From 1737 Peter Esdaile was also rated for personal estate worth £50 and in later years also occupies premises nearby in Twisters Alley, just to the north of Bunhill Row.
+From 1737 Peter Esdaile was also rated for personal estate worth £50 and in later years also occupied premises nearby in Twisters Alley, just to the north of Bunhill Row.
 Were these two Peters one and the same?
-The address of Peter Easdill in 1719/20 was certainly close to Peter Esdaile’s later Bunhill Row address but within 10 years had the brushmaker become a girdler, with strong enough social connections to apprentice his son to a Citizen and Cooper of London?
+The address of Peter Easdill in 1719/20 was certainly close to Peter Esdaile’s later Bunhill Row address.
+Had the brushmaker become a girdler within the space of 10 years, with strong enough social connections to apprentice his son to a Citizen and Cooper of London?

 Peter Esdaile’s house was at 110, Bunhill Row opposite the former Artillery Grounds and the famous non-conformist burial ground of Bunhill Fields (formerly known as Tindal’s Burying Ground) , where he was himself laid to rest in 1758.
 This house is numbered on Horwood’s map of 1792 (see left) and its location can also be seen on Roque’s map of 1746 (above); its location is now covered by a block of flats, Finsbury Tower (see photo below).